doughahn/doughahn.io/projects/technical-project-manager/custom-lms.md

 Bently Enterprises wanted to enhance cross-functional learning opportunities across all levels of the company, capitalizing on an opportunity to help employees grow their careers as virtual learning took off.
 They required delivery in under 1 month.

-After being designated the project manager on the project charter, I opened a discovery session with the HR and IT teams to discuss current learning initiatives at the company, review technologies used, and define scope for an MVP.
+After being designated the project manager on the project charter, I opened a discovery session with the HR and IT teams to discuss current learning initiatives at the company, review technologies used, and define scope for an  (minimum viable product).
 As part of the scope statement, I created a [low-fi interactive prototype](https://codepen.io/doughahn/live/WNGeRVJ/c39f3ee728cb159b86a01723c0b7ebfd) for stakeholders of the app’s proposed functionality using CodePen HTML, CSS, JS and various libraries:

 <iframe class="codepen-embed" scrolling="no" title="Rapid Prototype" src="https://codepen.io/doughahn/embed/KKNGZpv/e82fd1e3e22e5917ebc3f8312b37806d?default-tab=result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">